-- It's a sexual activity that’s not only normal and healthy, it's pleasurable and safe.
+- It's a sexual activity that’s not only normal and healthy, but it's also pleasurable and safe.

-- It's the perfect tension and stress reliever.
+- It's a perfect tension and stress reliever.

 - It's a natural sleeping pill.

-- It's a guaranteed way to avoid SDIs and pregnancy.
+- It's a guaranteed way to avoid STIs and pregnancy.

 "The vagina normally gets wet or naturally lubricated when sexually stimulated either visually, mentally, or physically.
 Squirting takes getting wet one step further, and both are considered normal sexual responses.
 No one really knows the exact statistic of who can squirt or who actually does squirt, so with that uncertainty in mind, it was found that 10% to 50% of women have, at one time or another had a 'gushing' moment during orgasm.